-Šolta is an island in Split archipelago, 9 NM southwest from Split, west from island Brac, and east of the Drvenik island.
-The Island of Šolta covers the surface of 58.98 km² and has a population of around 1700.
+Šolta is an island in the Split archipelago, 9 NM southwest of Split, west of island Brac, and east of Drvenik island.
+The Island of Šolta covers a surface of 58.98 km² and has a population of around 1700.

-Although Šolta may not be well known as its neighbor island Brač or Hvar, it is worth visiting.
-Many pebble beaches are surrounded by the shade of dense pine forest are ideal for families with children and adventurers who want to explore its many hidden coves.
+Although Šolta may not be well known as its neighbor island Brač or Hvar, this island is a secret paradise.
+Many pebble beaches are surrounded by the shade of dense pine forests and are ideal for families with children and adventurers who want to explore its many hidden coves.
 Exploring this paradise, you will come across traces of the Roman past. Šolta is an island of olive groves and vineyards.

 Several smaller villages and settlements are on the island.
 The most attractive places among the seafarers are on the northern coast, Stomorska, Nečujam, and Rogač.
 On the western coast of the island, in Maslinica, is a beautiful and modern marina with a luxury hotel, Martinis Marchi Marina.

-Stomorska, a village cosily nested in the north-eastern part of the island, is 12 km away from the main port of Rogač.
+Stomorska, a village cozily nested in the northeastern part of the island, is 12 km away from the main port of Rogač.
 It is known for its fishing and maritime tradition and as such has greatly contributed to the development of the island.

 Although fishing today is more of a hobby than a profession, the love of the sea is felt in all the pores of everyday life of the inhabitants.

-The place is a perfect blend of the old stone houses, sailing boats and ‘kaići’ (small wooden fishing boats) docked only a few metres away, Dalmatian taverns and modern cafes.
+The place is a perfect blend of old stone houses, sailing boats, and ‘kaići’ (small wooden fishing boats) docked only a few meters away from Dalmatian taverns and modern cafes.
 Stomorska is a place where you can experience a true Mediterranean way of life, slowly and relaxed.

-Caesar Diocletian who lived in his palace in Split had been using the smallest bay as his fish bond in 4th century.
-That’s way this bay nowadays has name Piškera, in Italian pescare means fishing, and the remains are still there at the bottom of the sea.
+Caesar Diocletian who lived in his palace in Split had been using the smallest bay as his fish bond in the 4th century.
+That’s why this bay nowadays has the name Piškera, in Italian pescare means fishing, and the remains are still there at the bottom of the sea.

 Nečujam`s innermost cove hides an old shipwreck.
-An old sailing boat that sank a decade ago is a perfect snorkeling spot as it lays only two meters under the water.
+An old sailing boat that sank a decade ago is a perfect snorkeling spot as it lies only two meters under the water.

 Maslinica Bay is in the west of the island of Solta, hidden by islets that give it a special charm.
 The westernmost is the largest island, Stipanska, where the remains of a Benedictine monastery and an early Christian basilica from the 5th century can still be seen today.